 Well, the Carlyle Club is just crazy enough to call his bluff: Radish will be celebrating Black History Month with a forthright conversation about the most uncomfortable aspects of race we can think of!
 Won’t you join us?

-Therefore, in this issue of Radish, we recognize the central role of human biological diversity in US history, and have ourselves an exceedingly forthright conversation about some astonishingly uncomfortable aspects of race: things as they are, not as we would like them to be.
+Tonight, my new friends, we recognize the central role of human biological diversity in US history, and have ourselves a real conversation about uncomfortable aspects of race: things as they are, not as we would like them to be.

-In 2009, Politico reported an outrage: ‘Racial disparity: All active ethics probes focus on black lawmakers.’
+An outrage!
+‘Racial disparity: All active ethics probes focus on black lawmakers’ (2009):

 The House ethics committee is currently investigating seven African-American lawmakers — more than 15 percent of the total in the House.
 And an eighth black member, Rep. Jesse Jackson Jr. (D-Ill.), would be under investigation if the Justice Department hadn’t asked the committee to stand down.